awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 + Debug a failed deployment\.
 + Digitally sign firmware using Code Signing for AWS IoT\.

-For more information, see [Amazon FreeRTOS Over\-the\-Air Updates](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html) in the *Amazon FreeRTOS User Guide*\.
+For more information, see [FreeRTOS Over\-the\-Air Updates](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html) in the *FreeRTOS User Guide*\.

-You can use the OTA agent library to integrate OTA functionality into your Amazon FreeRTOS applications\.
-For more information, see [Amazon FreeRTOS OTA Agent Library](https://docs.aws.amazon.com/freertos/latest/userguide/ota-agent-library.html) in the *Amazon FreeRTOS User Guide*\.
+You can use the OTA agent library to integrate OTA functionality into your FreeRTOS applications\.
+For more information, see [FreeRTOS OTA Agent Library](https://docs.aws.amazon.com/freertos/latest/userguide/ota-agent-library.html) in the *FreeRTOS User Guide*\.

-Amazon FreeRTOS devices must enforce cryptographic code\-signing verification on the OTA firmware images that they receive\.
+FreeRTOS devices must enforce cryptographic code\-signing verification on the OTA firmware images that they receive\.
 We recommend the following algorithms:
 + Elliptic\-Curve Digital Signature Algorithm \(ECDSA\)
 + NIST P256 curve
 + SHA\-256 hash

 **Note**
-A port of the Amazon FreeRTOS OTA update library is currently not required for qualification\.
+A port of the FreeRTOS OTA update library is currently not required for qualification\.

 ## Prerequisites<a name="porting-prereqs-ota"></a>